openshift/training/beta-4-setup.md

 ### Create a New Project
 By default, users are allowed to create their own projects.
 Let's try this now.
-As the `joe` user, we will create a new project to put our first STI example
+As the `joe` user, we will create a new project to put our first S2I example
 into:

     osc new-project sinatra --display-name="Sinatra Example" \